Back

 About The Company

 In Summer 2023, I interned as a User Experience Designer at MakeMyTrip (MMT), India’s largest online travel platform.
-With a user base of over 54.92 million, MMT provides end-to-end travel services including flights, hotels, cabs, and local experiences.
+With a user base of over 54.92 million users, MMT provides end-to-end travel services including flights, hotels, cabs, and local experiences.

 Operating at this scale requires efficient systems, especially in the post-booking experience where customer trust is tested so small frictions in post-booking flows (cancellation/refunds) can quickly turn into trust issues, support volume, and business cost.